-Although the majority of Hawaii Volcanoes National Park is currently closed due to Kilauea’s eruption and ongoing seismic activity, the Kahuku Unit of the park is still open to the public Wednesday through Sunday, from 9 a.m. to 4 p.m.
-This grassy section was once a historic ranch and spans 116,000 acres, but was affected by the 1868 Kau eruption.
-Guests can expect to see remnants of ohia lehua forests, unique plant and animals species and historic lava flows.
+The Kahuku Unit of Hawaii Volcanoes National Park is perhaps one of the park's most underrated areas.
+Open to the public Wednesday through Sunday, from 9 a.m. to 4 p.m., this grassy section was once a historic ranch and spans 116,000 acres.
+Guests can expect to see remnants of ohia lehua forests, unique plant and animals species and historic lava flows from the 1868 Kau eruption.

 Guided hikes are offered Saturdays and Sundays, starting at 9:30 a.m., and are led by knowledgeable Hawaii Volcanoes National Park rangers.
 Orientation talks are also provided every day at 10:30 a.m., which include 20- to 30-minute discussions about the area, its history, culture and a brief update on current volcanic activity.
 Additionally, guests can grab a map of the area from one of the park rangers.
 If you want to pick your own adventure in the Kahuku Unit, check out the list below that highlights the unit’s five distinct hikes, which all begin at various trailheads set along Kahuku Road.